-Collectively we can see the strong possibility that God used the sapphire stone from His very throne in heaven to communicate via hearing the will of His Kingdom obeyed in the earth.
-He reinforces this in an accessory He commands the Israelite men to wear in Numbers 15 verse 37-38 also detailed in Pastor Asscherick's article.
+Collectively we can see the strong possibility that God used the sapphire stone from His very throne in heaven to communicate through hearing the will of His Kingdom obeyed in the earth.
+He reinforces this in a garment accessory that He commanded the Israelite men to wear in Numbers chapter 15 verse 37-38.

 the Lord spoke to Moses, saying, “Speak to the children of Israel: Tell them to make tassels on the corners of their garments throughout their generations, and to put a blue thread in the tassels of the corners.

-The purpose of the blue thread is revealed in verse 39 and makes the blue sapphire heavenly commandments connection once again.
+The purpose of the blue thread is revealed in this portion of Scripture and makes the blue sapphire heavenly commandments connection once again.

 you shall have the tassel, that you may look upon it and remember all the commandments of the Lord and do them,

 The blue thread was to remind them presently and daily of the commands God had given them on the stones of sapphire which also reminded them of their heavenly source.

 The author also gives a rich example taken from the book of Revelation chapter 17 about the results of leaving the commands of God out of our Christian life referencing the woman on a beast.
 He speaks of the woman of harlotry as a symbol of the church and the beast as symbolic of a nation.
 He then makes note of the color she is arrayed in...